Stylback/home-server/README.md

 cd /srv/sonarr && sudo docker compose up -d
 ```

-Now visit sonarr's web-ui at `[local ip]:8989`.
-Make a Proxy Host entry for sonarr in NGINX.
+Now visit sonarr's web-ui at `[local ip]:8989` and configure it.
+Finish up by creating a Proxy Host entry in NGINX, adding the app to Homarr and integrating the app in prowlarr.

 ### Part 4: Music with Lidarr